 Most turmeric-based studies on dementia are centered around curcumin.
 The main compound found in turmeric, curcumin is a potent healing extract that has been shown in some lab-based studies (including a recent UCLA study) to help break down amyloid-beta plaques.
 Although more research is needed, these plaques are considered to be the "hallmark of Alzheimer's disease" by The Alzheimer's Society.

 Neurodegenerative illnesses such as Alzheimer’s begin by breaking down nerve cells in the brain caused by inflammation and oxidative damage.
-Turmeric provides the body with a powerful anti-inflammatory effect that treats the chronic inflammation of nerve cells associated with Alzheimer’s.
+Turmeric is historically believed to provide the body with a powerful anti-inflammatory effect that may help reduce or prevent the nerve cell inflammation associated with Alzheimer’s.
 Many studies have shown that prolonged exposure to anti-inflammatory substances may be linked to lower risk of developing Alzheimer’s symptoms.
 Although researchers are just now beginning to uncover the true potential of curcumin when it comes to inflammatory responses, initial findings are promising!

 Turmeric is widely known to be a potent source of antioxidants.
 These antioxidants can help neutralize the increased amount of incoming free-radicals as we age that cause oxidative stress (a common property associated with Alzheimer’s).
 Curcumin can actually kick-start the body's antioxidant enzymes into high gear, stimulating them to function at a higher level.
-Because of this, it has the potential to help prevent the deterioration of neurons in patients suffering with Alzheimer's, Huntington's and Parkinson's disease.
+Because of this, it has the potential to help prevent the deterioration of neurons in patients suffering from age-related cognitive decline.

 Alzheimer’s disease has also been associated with high levels of metal toxicity in some patients, such as cadmium and lead.
 The exposure to many heavy metals is said to cause neuron damage over time and may eventually lead to neurodegenerative illnesses.
 The curcumin found in turmeric has been reported in some studies to help prevent neurotoxicity caused by these metals by suppressing inflammatory neuron damage and protecting the brain from further toxin intake.